Statutory reporting for the mining industry (schedule 16)

 Information may also be made available to third parties through the Freedom of Information Act process.

-Schedule 19 of Regulation 35of the MRSDMIR sets out the ‘Information Required in Expenditure and Activities Return – Mining Licence’.
+Schedule 16 of Regulation 31 of the MRSDMIIR sets out the 'Information Required in Expenditure and Activities Return – Mining Licence'.

-To facilitate annual reporting of expenditure and activities by licensees, a pro forma for the return – Schedule 19 Report – is available in pdf format on-line at the departmental web-site:
+To facilitate annual reporting of expenditure and activities by licensees, a pro forma for the return – Schedule 16 Report is available.

 Mining Tenement Details and Declaration

 Licensees should ensure that correct mining licence numbers, licensee, operation name and operation details (if different from licensee) are shown on the front page of the report pro forma.